No proof that code was in Imran's custody: Islamabad High Court - ExBulletin

 A division bench of the Islamabad High Court (IHC) comprising Chief Justice Aamer Farooq and Justice Miangul Hassan Aurangzeb, which on Tuesday resumed hearing the appeals filed by Khan, 71, and his foreign minister At the time, Shah Mehmood Qureshi, against their conviction in the encryption case, wondered whether there was no file available with the prosecution to prove that the imprisoned former prime minister had kept the code.

-Khan, the founder of Tehreek-e-Insaf (PTI), was sentenced to 10 years' imprisonment along with former foreign minister Shah Mahmood Qureshi in the encryption case in which the former prime minister showed a piece of paper — purportedly a copy of a diplomatic cipher — at a public rally in Islamabad, claiming it was proof of a conspiracy against his government by a foreign power, referring to American diplomat Donald Lu, which has been at the center of the encryption controversy.
+Khan, the founder of Pakistan Tehreek-e-Insaf (PTI), was sentenced to 10 years' imprisonment along with former foreign minister Shah Mahmood Qureshi in the encryption case in which the former prime minister showed a piece of paper – purportedly a copy of a diplomatic cipher – at a public gathering in Islamabad, claiming it as evidence of a plot against his government by a foreign power, referring to US diplomat Donald Lu, who been at the center of the encryption controversy.

 Khan had held up the cipher paper just two weeks before the PTI government was ousted in April 2022 through a no-confidence vote.